What does vitamin E do for your hair?

 How much vitamin E should you take for hair growth?

 In the study, participants took a much higher daily dose of vitamin E (100mg).
-But there are risks involved in taking too many vitamin supplements.
-High doses of vitamin E supplementation may lead to vitamin E toxicity, which can cause serious conditions like blood clots and stroke [11-12].
+Unfortunately, there are risks involved with taking too much vitamin E. High doses of vitamin E supplementation may lead to vitamin E toxicity, which can cause serious conditions like blood clots and stroke [11-12].

 Vitamin E-rich foods